michaelgwelch/loominate.net/_posts/2012-03-24-my-first-greasemonkey-scripts.md

 ---
 # Link Github Commit to Pivotal Tracker Story

-I&#8217;m using Github and Pivotal Tracker.
+I'm using Github and Pivotal Tracker.
 You can easily [configure][1] Github to notify Pivotal Tracker of commits.
 Once you have done that, then whenever you want to commit something that is related to a story you simply embed the tracker story id in your commit message.
 Something like:

 <pre>> git commit -m "[#87654321] Finish the new story"</pre>

 <!--more-->

-It&#8217;s necessary that you put it in square brackets and use the pound sign.
+It's necessary that you put it in square brackets and use the pound sign.
 If you do this, then a comment will be added to your Pivotal Tracker story with a url that links back to the commit.
 This is cool.

-However, this doesn&#8217;t generate any link from Github to Pivotal Tracker.
+However, this doesn't generate any link from Github to Pivotal Tracker.
 Sure you could either a) copy the story id and switch over to Pivotal Tracker and do a search or b) embed the URL every time you do a commit.

 But there is something easier you can do.
 You can install my new Greasemonkey script.
 (This works in Firefox if you have Greasemonkey installed, and it works in Chrome natively.)